Carnaval de Cádiz

 Fireworks and Closing Ceremony

 The carnival often concludes with a spectacular fireworks display.
-The closing ceremony marks the end of the festivities and may include symbolic rituals or performances.
+The closing ceremony marks the end of the festivities and may include symbolic rituals.

 How to Get to Cádiz for Carnival?